Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: The Cluster Modular Group

 Let $Q$ be a quiver without frozen vertices.
 By identifying the mutable nodes of $Q$ with the integers $[n] = {1,...,n}$, we obtain a right action of $\cyclicgroup{2}^{*n}$ on quivers in the mutation class, $\Mut{Q}$, by mutating at each node in sequence.
 We refer to elements of $\cyclicgroup{2}^{*n}$ as mutation paths.

 We would now like to focus on the subset of paths that return $Q$ to an isomorphic quiver.
 In order to define a group structure on this subset, we need to consider pairs $(P,\sigma)$ of mutation paths $P$ and quiver isomorphisms $\sigma:Q \rightarrow P(Q)$.
 We write quiver isomorphisms as elements of the symmetric group $S_n$.
-The symmetric group acts on mutation paths by permuting the elements of the path and on itself by conjugation.
+The symmetric group acts on mutation paths on the left by $\sigma(\mu_i)= \mu_{\sigma(i)}$ and on itself by conjugation.

-Given two such pairs $(P,\sigma)$ and $(R,\tau)$ we can multiply by forming the composite path $P \cdot \sigma(R)$ and the composite quiver isomorphism $\sigma \tau$.
+Given two such pairs $(P,\sigma)$ and $(R,\tau)$ we can multiply by forming the composite path $P \circ \sigma(R)$ and the composite quiver isomorphism $\sigma(\tau) \circ \sigma$:

 This multiplication rule can also be obtained by viewing these pairs as elements of the semidirect product